darrinlallen/darrinlallen/README.md

 <div align="center">

- 🔭 I’m currently working on an artificial intelligence shopping chatbot
+ 🔭 I’m currently working on an artificial intelligence project

  🌱 I’m currently learning **from every where!!!!